Mother arrested after 4-year-old shoots himself

 The four-year-old boy was apparently playing with the gun in a bed when it went off, shooting him in the face.
 The child's mother was at home when it happened.

-Also inside at the time, an infant who was unharmed.
+An infant who was also inside at the time was not injured.
 WBRZ was told DCFS has been alerted.

 Not only was the gun unsecured, it was illegally altered.